AMWA-TV/is-device-configuration/docs/API requests.md

 The PATCH verb MUST be used for validating a bulk properties data set.

 The URL MUST target a specific role path.
-The body of the request MUST include an object which includes an `arguments` object with `dataSet` and `recurse` sub elements.
+The body of the request MUST include an object which includes an `arguments` object with `dataSet`, `recurse` and `restoreMode` sub elements.

 ```json
 {